ColecoVision: Roller Controller

-The Roller Controller is a trackball that came packaged with the cartridge Slither, a conversion of the arcade game.
+The Roller Controller is a trackball that comes packaged with the cartridge Slither, a conversion of the arcade game.
 The roller controller uses a special power connector that is not compatible with Expansion Module #3 (the Adam computer).
 Coleco mailed an adapter to owners of both units who complained.
 The other cartridge programmed to use the roller controller is Victory.
 A joystick mode switch on the roller controller allows it to be used with all cartridges including WarGames, Omega Race, and Atarisoft's Centipede.

 Super Action Controller

-The Super Action Controller Set, available in September 1983, is a set of two handheld joystick controllers that came packaged with the cartridge Super Action Baseball.
+The Super Action Controller Set, available in September 1983, is a set of two handheld joystick controllers that comes packaged with the cartridge Super Action Baseball.
 Each controller has a ball-top joystick, four finger triggered action buttons, a 12-button numeric keypad, and a "speed roller".
 The cartridges Super Action Football, Rocky Super Action Boxing, and a conversion of the arcade game Front Line are also designed to be used with the Super Action Controller.

 Unreleased

-Expansion Module #3 was originally the Super Game Module.
+Expansion Module #3 was originally planned to be the Super Game Module.
 It was advertised for an August 1983 release but was ultimately cancelled and replaced with the Adam computer expansion.
-The Super Game Module added a tape drive known as the Exatron Stringy Floppy with 128KB capacity, and the additional RAM, said to be 30KB, to load and execute programs from tape.
-Games could be distributed on tiny tapes, called wafers, and be much larger than the 16KB or 32KB ROM cartridges of the day.
+The Super Game Module added a tape drive known as the Exatron Stringy Floppy with 128 KB capacity, and the additional RAM, said to be 30 KB, to load and execute programs from tape.
+Games could be distributed on tiny tapes, called wafers, and be much larger than the 16 KB or 32 KB ROM cartridges of the day.
 Super Donkey Kong, with all screens and animations, Super Donkey Kong Jr, and Super Smurf Rescue were demonstrated with the Super Game Module.
-The Adam computer expansion with its 256KB tape drive and 64KB RAM fulfilled the specifications promised by the Super Game Module.
+The Adam computer expansion with its 256 KB tape drive and 64 KB RAM fulfilled the specifications promised by the Super Game Module.